I come from the field of and I am interested in

 The project partners were the Human-Technology Interaction working group at the University of Bremen, the Chair of Privacy and Security in Information Systems at the Otto Friedrich University of Bamberg, the Chair of Computer Science III (Communication Networks) at the University of Würzburg as academic partners, acs plus GmbH and IsarNet Software Solutions GmbH.

-The project was funded by the Federal Ministry of Education and Research and the project sponsor was the VDI/VDE.
+The project expired in 2023 was funded by the Federal Ministry of Education and Research and the project sponsor was the VDI/VDE.

 QuaSiModO